oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     logical name for connections.
 Most single purpose applications should set ``connectionClass`` when using a connection pool or DRCP.

-    When a pooled session has a connection class, Oracle ensures that the session is not shared outside of that connection class.
+    When a pooled session has a connection class, the session is not shared with users with a different connection class.

     The connection class value is similarly used by :ref:`Database Resident Connection Pooling (DRCP) <drcp>` to allow or disallow sharing of